56quarters/avalonms/doc/api.rst

 * ``/avalon/heartbeat``

-Meta data endpoints return information about a music collection in JSON format based on path and/or query string parameters.
+Metadata endpoints return information about a music collection in JSON format based on path and/or query string parameters.
 Endpoints will return data as JSON and set HTTP response code ``200`` for successful requests.
 Errors will still return JSON results but will set a non-``200`` response